Eric-Vaughn/cube-wave/README.md

 - EXTRA: Allow the user to click and drag to rotate the camera + have a camera reset button

+## Download and install

+TODO: Add instructions on how to download and install the application for AT LEAST Windows

 ## Project reflection

 TODO: Project reflection when project is finished (delete this line and jump straight into General Thoughts)